haskell-lang/haskell-lang/static/markdown/announcements.md

-Since it is a common question in such statements, let us ask it directly here: why create a new website instead of working to collaborate with those who run haskell.org and the Haskell Platform?
+Since it is a common question in such statements, let us ask it directly here: why create a new website instead of working to incrementally update haskell.org?
+In the opinion of the team behind haskell-lang.org, the tooling story and general ecosystem infrastructure for the Haskell community has accumulated enough baggage that a clean break is the best use of everybody's time.
+We intend to streamline the on-boarding process for new developers, move away from infrastructure that is showing its age, and embrace newer approaches to facilitate open collaboration.
-In the opinion of the team behind haskell-lang.org, the ability of outsiders to affect any meaningful change in these projects is small, and the effort required to do so is very high.
-Therefore, our time is best spent creating new community resources, in order to deliver the most value for our time.
 Similar decisions have already been made in creating the [Stack build tool](http://haskellstack.com/) and [Stackage](https://www.stackage.org/).